 Benefits of a Surveillance System

-Before diving into the details, it's important to note the many benefits offered by a video surveillance system.
-Not only can surveillance cameras deter criminals and help law enforcement quickly catch any would-be thieves, but these systems can also improve the accountability of your employees, help you monitor productivity and sometimes even reduce your insurance premiums.
-While the up-front costs of installing a video surveillance system can seem a little steep, the long-term payoff and the peace of mind may well be worth the expense.
+Not only can surveillance cameras deter criminals and help law enforcement quickly catch any would-be thieves, but these systems can also improve accountability among your employees, it helps you monitor productivity, and may reduce your insurance premiums.
+While the upfront costs of installing a video surveillance system can seem steep, the long-term payoff and the peace of mind may well be worth the expense.

 IP Cameras vs. Analog Cameras

-IP cameras are far more powerful than analog cameras, usually shooting footage of between 1 megapixel and 5 megapixels.
-That makes for incredibly clear image quality, especially compared to the more grainy analog footage, which runs around one-half of a megapixel.
-IP cameras generally have a larger field of vision than analog cameras.
+IP cameras are more powerful than analog cameras, usually shooting footage ranging in resolution between 1 megapixel and 5 megapixels.
+That makes for incredibly clear image quality, especially compared to the grainier analog footage, which is one half of a megapixel.
+IP cameras generally have a larger field of vision than analog cameras as well.

-IP cameras also have additional features that analog cameras don't offer, such as video analytics, which allow for mobile notifications and automatic recording if there is movement within the camera's field of vision.
-This is particularly useful for times when your business is closed and you want to know if someone is moving around inside the premises.
+IP cameras have additional features that analog cameras don't offer.
+One example of this is video analytics, which allow for mobile notifications and automatic recording if there is movement within the camera's field of vision.
+This is particularly useful for times when your business is closed, and you want to know if someone is moving around inside the premises.
 You can configure the system to flag events like this and send notifications directly to your smartphone, along with recorded footage of the event.
 Some systems also offer a direct, one-touch connection to local law enforcement.

 Network Video Recorders

-In addition, IP cameras are compatible with network video recorders (NVRs), which offer several other benefits over the older digital video recorders (DVRs) that this guide will cover.
+IP cameras are compatible with NVRs, which offer several other benefits compared to the older digital video recorders, which we explain in more detail below.
 In short, NVR records higher-quality video and allows for systems to be scaled up much more easily than can be done with DVR.
-For more information on video recorders, see the section below.

 Comparable System Cost

-While IP cameras are generally more expensive than their analog counterparts, the total cost of a full IP system tends to be slightly lower than that of a comparable analog system, according to a 2010 study performed by Swedish research group Lusax.
-Since IP cameras have a wider field of vision, as well, an IP system can often work with fewer less cameras than an analog system.
-[Related: See Business News Daily's Best Picks for Video Surveillance Systems]
+While IP cameras generally cost more than their analog counterparts, the total cost of a full IP system tends to be slightly lower than that of a comparable analog system.
+Since IP cameras have a wider field of vision, as well, an IP system can often work with fewer cameras than an analog system.

 Digital Video Recorders vs. Network Video Recorders

 DVRs generally offer what is known as D1 resolution, which is the traditional video quality used in closed-circuit television systems.
-D1 equates to a resolution of 720 x 480, which is considered standard resolution.
+D1 equates to a resolution of 720 x 480 pixels, which is considered standard resolution.

-NVRs, on the other hand, can record in 1080p, which is high-definition; it offers a significant improvement in video quality over the DVR system.
-For comparison purposes, 1080p equates to a resolution of 1920 x 1080.
+NVRs, though, can record in 1080p, which is high definition.
+NVRs also offer a significant improvement in video quality over a DVR system.
+For comparison purposes, 1080p equates to a resolution of 1920 x 1080 pixels.
 This results in a much clearer image.

-Connecting analog cameras with a DVR system is done by way of directly plugging a BNC cable from the DVR into the camera.
-To connect more cameras to the DVR system, you need additional cables.
+Connecting analog cameras with a DVR system involves plugging a BNC cable from the DVR into the camera.
+Connecting more cameras to the DVR system requires additional cables.
 DVR systems are difficult to scale up because once every BNC connection is occupied by a camera, you need to purchase an entirely new DVR before adding another camera to the system.
-DVRs also require that the connected cameras be in close proximity to the recorder; otherwise, the video quality begins to degrade.
+DVRs also require that the connected cameras be close to the recorder; otherwise, video quality degrades.

 Hybrid Video Recorders

 Hybrid video recorders (HVR) are video surveillance systems that run both IP cameras and analog cameras.
-The versatility of these systems makes them desirable; if you're upgrading an old system and don't want to do away with all of your old analog cameras, for example, an HVR can help you make the transition and prepare for a fully IP system in the future.
-[Related: See Business News Daily's Best Hybrid Surveillance System Review]
+The versatility of HVR systems makes them desirable; if you're upgrading an old system and don't want to do away with your old analog cameras, for example, an HVR can help you make the transition and prepare for a fully IP system in the future.

 What to Look for When Choosing a System

 Resolution: This is one of the most important considerations when selecting a camera.
-For a sharp image, you'll want a camera that can shoot at least in 720p high definition, which means an IP camera.
+For sharp images, you want a camera that shoots at least in 720p high definition, which means an IP camera.
 If you want to guarantee that your camera will have a clear, identifiable image, you don't want to cut corners here.

-Frame rate: This is another key aspect of a camera — the higher the frame rate, the smoother the video.
-Video is simply a series of still images stitched together to create a motion picture.
+Frame rate: This is another key aspect of a camera: the higher the frame rate, the smoother the video.
+Video is a series of still images stitched together to create a motion picture.
 The lower the frame rate, the less frequently a still is taken; this results in choppier footage.
-You'll want to consider the frame rate of the camera you purchase before deciding.
-For reference, "real time" is typically measured as 30 frames per second.
+You want to consider the frame rate.
+For reference, real time is typically measured as 30 frames per second.

-Models: There are a number of different types of security cameras out there.
-Some of the more common ones are bullet cameras, which are the rectangular boxes you might see protruding from a wall; dome cameras, which are often attached to a ceiling and housed in a tinted cover; and pan-tilt-zoom (PTZ) cameras, which offer remote-control capabilities to adjust the field of vision.
-Depending on your particular security needs, you'll want to consider which types of cameras to use in outfitting your system.
+Models: There are many different types of security cameras out there.
+Some of the more common ones are bullet cameras, which are the rectangular boxes you might see protruding from a wall; dome cameras, which are often attached to a ceiling and housed in a tinted cover; and PTZ cameras, which offer remote-control capabilities to adjust the field of vision.
+Depending on your security needs and where you plan to install the cameras, consider which types of cameras will provide you with the quality of footage you'd like with your system.

 Indoor/outdoor: Some security cameras are made specifically for the indoors and won't stand up to Mother Nature quite as well as their outdoor counterparts.
-If you plan to use cameras outside, make sure you purchase models that are weatherproof.
-Otherwise, water or dirt might interfere with the quality of your video feeds or, worse yet, break your camera.
-Security cameras might be minimally resistant to weather or completely weatherproof.
-Be sure to understand what level of protection from natural conditions your security camera offers.
+If you plan to use cameras outside, make sure you purchase weatherproof models.
+Otherwise, water or dirt interferes with the clarity of your video feeds or, worse, causes the camera to malfunction.
+Look into the level of protection from natural conditions your security camera offers.

-Lighting: Many security cameras are able to shoot in what is known as "low-light infrared," enabling them to capture clear footage in dark conditions.
-These cameras rely on infrared LED lights, which cover the darkened area in infrared light.
-Unlike humans, the camera is able to see this infrared light, so when those wavelengths reflect back, it's as if the camera is shooting footage in an illuminated room.
-The more IR LEDs that a camera has, the better it is able to see at night.
+Lighting: Many security cameras shoot in what is known as low-light infrared, enabling them to capture clear footage in dark conditions.
+The more IR LEDs that a camera has, the better able it is to record crisp, clear footage at night.
 If capturing footage in the dark is a priority, make sure your camera has plenty of IR LEDs.

-Audio: Whether audio recording is an option depends on the particular camera and the manufacturer.
-Some cameras don't pick up audio at all, while others do.
+Audio: Some cameras don't pick up audio at all, while others do.
 Some even enable two-way audio, so a person watching the camera on the other end can communicate with a subject in the camera's field of vision.

-Cloud storage: Recorded video can be stored on the cloud in addition to on your video recorder.
+Cloud storage: Recorded video can be stored in the cloud in addition to on your video recorder.
 There are a few distinct advantages to doing this, including having remote access to your videos and superior storage volume.
-It's important to ensure that uploading large video files is done in a manner that won't eat up all the available bandwidth and slow down your network.
-This can be done by either scheduling video uploads to the cloud or uploading them after peak business hours.
-In addition, be aware that many cloud services charge a subscription fee to use their offerings, especially to store video files in perpetuity.
-Make sure the company takes the appropriate cybersecurity measures to protect your data.
-On the plus side, storing videos in the cloud means that even if your hardware is damaged, stolen or tampered with, you'll still have access to your video archives.
+However, you want to ensure that this is done in a manner that won't eat up all the available bandwidth and slow down your network.
+The best way to do this is to either schedule uploads to the cloud or upload them after peak business hours.
+In addition, many cloud services charge a subscription fee to use their offerings, especially to store video files in perpetuity.
+Ask the company what cybersecurity measures they take to ensure your data is protected.
+On the plus side, storing videos in the cloud means that even if your hardware is damaged, stolen, or tampered with, you still have archived footage.

-Camera compatibility: Not every video recorder can work with every camera.
-Of course, DVRs require analog cameras, while NVRs use IP cameras, but the compatibility question extends well beyond that distinction.
+Camera compatibility: Not every video recorder is compatible with every camera.
+DVRs require analog cameras, and NVRs use IP cameras, but the compatibility question extends well beyond that distinction.
 Some NVR systems, for example, are compatible with the IP cameras only from certain manufacturers and not others.
-When buying a video recorder, you must first make sure that the device will work with the cameras you've purchased.
-If you're working with a surveillance system integrator to configure your system, the cameras should be able to provide you with the necessary information.
+When buying a video recorder, ask whether the device is compatible with the cameras you've purchased.
+If you're working with a surveillance system integrator to configure your system, the cameras should be able to tell you the necessary information.

-Compression: Compression is used to eliminate unnecessary data from the footage transmitted to your video recorder, thereby saving space.
+Compression: Compression eliminates unnecessary data from the footage transmitted to your video recorder, thereby saving space.
 Two of the more common compression techniques used for high-definition video are MJPEG and H.264.
 You can also use MPEG4, but the quality tends to be lower than that of MPEG4's aforementioned counterparts.
 Compression methods are relatively complex and vary in their applications depending on your needs and hardware.
-Security Info Watch has created a handy primer on compression technology if you're looking to delve into the details of video compression.
+Security Info Watch has created a handy primer on compression technology.

 Power-over-Ethernet switches apply only to NVR systems, but they cut out other components that would be necessary for a DVR system, like additional power sources and the BNC cables used to connect cameras to the DVR.
 Instead, when you connect a PoE switch to your network, you've got a power source and a means of transmitting data to your NVR all in one package.
 The biggest consideration when choosing which type of PoE switch to buy is the number of cameras that will be on your system.
 The next consideration is how likely you are to scale up in the future.

-Some NVRs will have a handful of PoE ports built into them, while others will not.
-If you need to buy a PoE switch, the smaller ones start at around $40-$50 and offer about five ports.
+Some NVRs have a handful of PoE ports built into them, while others will not.
+If you need to buy a PoE switch, the smaller ones start at around $40 to $50 and offer about five ports.
 Each port represents a data connection and a power source for one camera.
-However, if your plan is to scale up and implement a very large system, there are PoE switches that feature as many as 48 distinct ports.
-These solutions are vastly more expensive, like this one from Netgear, which is listed at $800 on Amazon.
+If you plan to scale up and implement a very large system, there are PoE switches that feature as many as 48 distinct ports.
+These solutions are vastly more expensive, like this one from Netgear, which costs $800 on Amazon.